 Readers should also be aware that withholding information could lead to a finding of contempt.
 This means the court can hold you in criminal and/or civil contempt, which often carries with it some pretty hefty penalties like fines or even jail time.

-5. If all else fails, remember that there is always someone out there willing to help – talk to family members, friends, or even professionals like attorneys and mediators if needed!
+5. Remember that there is always someone out there willing to help

 You are not alone.
 And why should you?
 We are always there by your side as your legal friend.